dancer1325/TheRustProgramming/OddsAndEnds/README.md

-# Types and variables
+# Odds & Ends
-* Section 2 of "The Rust Programming Language" course
+* Section 12 of "The Rust Programming Language" course

 # How to compile?
 * Alternatives